List of contents:

 - A window prompting you to add new Amazon S3 account will pop up.
 Enter a display name of your choosing, then enter the access and secret keys from Amazon Web Services.
 Then click add.

 - Change your source from My Computer to your added Amazon S3 account.

 Now you can see all your buckets from Amazon S3.
 Pick a bucket which you wish to edit and select all the videos with incorrect MIME types.
 Then click Set HTTP Headers.

 Make sure, to pick the "Keep existing headers, overwrite values for headers with the same name and add new headers" option.
 Then click Add.

 - In the drop-down menus, set Content-Type for the HTTP Header and set appropriate value in the Value field.
 Then click Ok.

 - You can see the progress of editing in the bottom half of the screen.
 This operation should be rather quick.
 Once it is successfully done, the progress list will disappear.
 If something fails, you will receive error reports on the failed operations.

-- When the editing is finished, choose a video from the edited bucket to test it is played correctly.
+- When the editing is finished, choose a video from the edited bucket to test if it played correctly.
 The Video OK admin note will appear above the video.

 From now on, your videos should play well in HTML 5 and specifically in FV Player.
 If you run into any other issues or have any further tips for using Amazon S3 for HTML 5 videos, do not hesitate to let us know.